 - Development of cross-well seismic surveying techniques, including the first depth-migrated images from field data

-- Deducing the mechanics of fault development in layer-bound polygonal networks of faults found in fine-grained sediments
+- Explaining how layer-bound polygonal networks of faults develop in fine-grained sediments

 - Method to estimate overpressure from porosity and the stress tensor in mudstones within the mechanical compaction regime